 Wardrobe is truly important – just remember that it can easily make or break your photo session.
 If your clients are feeling a little bit unsure about their wardrobe choice, you should help them and give them some ideas in terms of colors, cuts, materials, and accessories such as jewelry.

-2. Ask the couple to stand very close to each other in a near-kiss position.
+1. Ask the couple to stand very close to each other in a near-kiss position.
 This is perfect for capturing intimate close-up portraits full of tension and anticipation.
 Some couples may start laughing while trying to do this pose, so be patient!
 Not all couple poses are easy to achieve…

-14. A couple lying close together on the ground makes a touching scene!
+12. A couple pose lying close together on the ground makes a touching scene!
 It's a cute couple pose.
 You can shoot this pose from a very low angle or from above – the results will be very different, so make sure to try both options.

 We hope that this couple posing guide was really helpful and that it will make your photo sessions with couples much easier and less confusing!

 No matter if you’re shooting weddings, engagements or maternity sessions, these tips will help you get started.
-Later on, you can develop your personal style when it comes to posing couples – it’s exciting to come up with some creative ideas on your own!
+Later on, you can develop your personal style when it comes to couple poses – it’s exciting to come up with some creative ideas on your own!